 Finally, muon colliders are proposed as a powerful option for the post-LHC era.
 In principle, runs at the Higgs boson resonance (i.e., $\sqrt{s} \simeq m_h$) would allow for a clean study of the CP properties of the $H\mu\mu$ vertex through polarized $\mu^+\mu^-$ annihilation.
-Alternatively, at higher center-of-mass energies, the muon collider would be well suited for probing $HVV$ and $Ht\bar{t}$ couplings with high precision.
+Alternatively, at higher center-of-mass energies, a muon collider would be well suited for probing $HVV$ and $Ht\bar{t}$ couplings with high precision.